mennolui/wp-foyer/README.txt

 Bug fixes:

 * Fixed an issue where video and YouTube backgrounds did not play on displays that did not yet include a video or YouTube background (1.7.2).
 Thanks [amosar](https://wordpress.org/support/users/amosar/) for troubleshooting!
+* Fixed an issue where developers could not use HTML in Theater production titles on the Production and Upcoming productions slide formats (1.7.3).

 = 1.6 =